-In terms of executive authorities, seven out of ten cantons have set their parliamentary majorities and have formed Governments, as follows: Bosnian Podrinje (7 December 2022), Zenica Doboj (23 December 2022), Posavina (7 February 2023), Una-Sana (15 March 2023), Tuzla (22 March 2023), Sarajevo (24 March 2023) and West Herzegovina (27 March 2023).
-Regarding the ruling majorities in those seven cantons, HDZ BiH is the ruling party in two Cantons (Posavina and West Herzegovina).
-In the other five Bosniak-dominated Cantons, the ruling coalitions vary – three are led by the so-called Troika bloc, which comprises the three parties SDP-NiP-NS (Zenica-Doboj, Bosnia Podrinje, Sarajevo).
-Two involve SDA (Una-Sana and Tuzla) with different local partners.
-The remaining three cantons (Central Bosnia, Canton 10 and Hercegovina-Neretva with the Government in a technical mandate since 2014) are waiting for the formation of the Federation Government to elect their governments.
-Finally, all cantons have adopted the 2023 Budgets in time.

-V. Developments Related to Republika Srpska
+V. Developments related to the Republika Srpska

-Following the 2022 general elections in October, the ruling coalition in Republika Srpska (RS) formed the government swiftly.
-All Republika Srpska institutions – the RS National Assembly, the RS Council of Peoples, and the RS Government -- have been formed without delay.
+Following the 2022 general elections in October, the ruling coalition in the Republika Srpska formed a government swiftly.
+All Republika Srpska institutions – the National Assembly of the Republika Srpska, the Republika Srpska Council of Peoples, and the Government of the Republika Srpska – have been formed without delay.

-The RS government has met regularly, holding nine sessions.
-The National Assembly of Republika Srpska has held one regular, one constitutive, and eight special sessions during which thirty-three pieces of legislation were adopted, including the legislation that violates the rulings of the Constitutional Court of Bosnia and Herzegovina on state property.
+The Government of the Republika Srpska has met regularly, holding nine sessions.
+The National Assembly of the Republika Srpska has held one regular, one constitutive and eight special sessions, during which 33 pieces of legislation were adopted, including legislation that violates the rulings of the Constitutional Court of Bosnia and Herzegovina on State property.

-Another retrograde action by the RS National Assemby was adoption of legislation re-criminalizing defamation and insult in the first reading.
-It is worrying that the RS National Assembly adopted it despite all the criticism from the media, opposition, and national and international organizations (UN, OSCE, CoE, EU, OHR).
-The Law aims to shrink the civic space and reduce public debate and, as such, will limit media freedoms and freedom of opinion and expression.
+Another retrograde action by the Republika Srpska National Assembly was the adoption of legislation recriminalizing defamation and insult at the first reading.
+It is worrying that the National Assembly of the Republika Srpska adopted the legislation despite considerable criticism from the media, the opposition and national and international organizations (United Nations, OSCE, Council of Europe, European Union, Office of the High Representative).
+The aim of the law is to shrink the civic space and reduce public debate, and it will thus limit media freedoms and freedom of opinion and expression.

-The Republika Srpska government passed restrictive legislation on NGO financing, the Law on Special Register, and Transparency of Work of Non-Profit Organizations on the same day.
+The Government of the Republika Srpska passed restrictive legislation on NGO financing, the Law on Special Register and Transparency of Work of Non-Profit Organizations on the same day.
 As drafted, the law places unreasonable burdens on the right to freedom of association and leaves too much space for political manipulation and abuse.
 Its passage would significantly threaten human rights and democracy in the Republika Srpska.

-The reporting period has seen physical and verbal attacks and incidents against LGBTQI activists, human rights defenders, and journalists in Republika Srpska.
-What is particularly worrying is that the RS Police seemed to deliberately fail to respond and protect those who had been attacked and did not treat all their citizens equally.
-Remarks by President Dodik directed against the LGBTQI community and Banja Luka Mayor Draško Stanivuković contributed to an atmosphere of intimidation.
+The reporting period has seen physical and verbal attacks and incidents against LGBTQI activists, human rights defenders and journalists in the Republika Srpska.
+What is particularly worrying is that the Republika Srpska Police seemed to deliberately fail to respond and protect those who had been attacked and did not treat all their citizens equally.
+Remarks by President Dodik directed against the LGBTQI community and The Mayor of Banja Luka, Draško Stanivuković, contributed to an atmosphere of intimidation.
 President Dodik even announced legislation banning LGBTQI persons from accessing and working in schools and other educational institutions.
 These developments have contributed to heightening a climate of intimidation for civil society actors (including journalists) and citizens that are critical of the Republika Srpska authorities’ rhetoric and policies.